gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 ### Use the data

-Now, update the `InitialDataLayout` component that was previously created for the [public data example](#use-the-data) to render the user subscription status:
+Now, update the `InitialDataLayout` component that was previously created for the [public data example](#use-the-data) to render the user tenant subscription status:

 ```tsx !#6,11 remote-module/src/InitialDataLayout.tsx
 import { useFetchCount, useSubscription } from "@sample/shared";